Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_pages/about.md

-*What's next?*
+&#10148; &nbsp; *What's next?*

 I’m always excited to explore new opportunities to apply my expertise in scalable AI solutions and cross-functional leadership.
-Feel free to reach out if you’d like to collaborate or discuss potential projects.
+Feel free to reach out by [LinkedIn](https://www.linkedin.com/in/xiaoyang-rebecca-li/) or email(xiaoyang.rebecca.li@gmail.com) if you’d like to collaborate or discuss potential projects.

 <!-- # Portfolio -->